-Figure 5-13.
+Figure 19.
 Generation of the Power-on Reset

-Figure 5-14.
+Figure 20.
 Timing of the Register Programming

-5.5.2 Programming the Configuration Register
+Programming the Configuration Register

-The configuration registers are programmed serially via the bi-directional data line as shown in Figure 5-14 and Figure 5-15 on page 22.
+The configuration registers are programmed serially via the bi-directional data line according to Figure 20 and Figure 21.

-Figure 5-15.
+Figure 21.
 One-wire Connection to a Microcontroller

-To start programming, the serial data line DATA is pulled to "L" by the microcontroller for the time period t1.
+To start programming, the serial data line DATA is pulled to 'L' for the time period t1 by the microcontroller.
 When DATA has been released, the receiver becomes the master device.
 When the programming delay period t2 has elapsed, it emits 14 subsequent synchronization pulses with the pulse length t3.
 After each of these pulses, a programming window occurs.
 The delay until the program window starts is determined by t4, the duration is defined by t5.
 Within the programming window, the individual bits are set.
-If the microcontroller pulls down pin DATA for the time period t7 during t5, the according bit is set to "0".
-If no programming pulse t7 is issued, this bit is set to "1".
+If the microcontroller pulls down pin DATA for the time period t7 during t5, the according bit is set to '0'.
+If no programming pulse t7 is issued, this bit is set to '1'.
 All 14 bits are subsequently programmed in this way.
 The time frame to program a bit is defined by t6.